-WBBSE Madhyamik 10th results 2018 today: How to check
+WBBSE Madhyamik Results 2018 declared: How to check at wbbse.org, via SMS and app

-WBBSE Madhyamik 10th result 2018: The West Bengal Board of Secondary Examination (WBBSE) will release the results for the Madhyamik examination today at wbbse.org and wbresults.nic.in.
-The result will also be available at indiaresults.com, exametc.com, school.gradeup.in, schools9.com, vidyavision.com, results.shiksha and westbengalonline.in.
-The result will also be available via SMS and Madhyamik result app.
+WBBSE Madhyamik 10th result 2018: The West Bengal Board of Secondary Examination (WBBSE) has released the result for the Madhyamik examination today at wbbse.org and wbresults.nic.in.
+The result is also be available at indiaresults.com, exametc.com, school.gradeup.in, schools9.com, vidyavision.com, results.shiksha and westbengalonline.in.
+The result can also be checked via SMS and Madhyamik result app.
 The exam of Class 10 was held in March where nearly 11.02 lakh students appeared.
 The Madhyamik examination was concluded on March 21.

 This year, the number of registration has gone up in comparison to the last year’s 10.71 lakh candidates.
 In 2018, the number of girls appearing for the examination is 6,21,266 which is higher than the boys (4,81,555).
 The number of examination centres in the state is 2,819.